2026 - 2027 Academic Year

 -Accountability and conscientiousness, as demonstrated by:

-Familiarity with own patient care/work at the time of the video review as demonstrated by clear patient identification and brief presentation
+Be familiar with own patient care/work at the time of the video review (as demonstrated by clear patient identification and ability to accurately present patient)

 -Professional behavior.
 Specifically: